While Anonymous VPN surely has its pros, we recommend checking our top services first before buying.

-Before you hit “Connect”, take a second to click on the slider icon in the bottom left-hand corner of the panel.
-This will open the settings tab where you can choose if you want the application to start or connect automatically and have the application remember your username and password.
+Before you hit Connect, take a second to click on the slider icon in the bottom left-hand corner of the panel.
+This will open the settings tab where you can choose if you want the application to start or connect automatically and remember your username and password.

 With other streaming platforms, it seems to come down to luck.
 We weren’t able to access BBC iPlayer, but we got on some others, such as NBC and Channel 4.

 This is another area where Anonymous VPN excels.
-Not only do they allow access to P2P and torrenting, they allow it across all 25 servers.
+Not only do they allow access to P2P and torrenting, but they also allow it across all 25 servers.
 That’s really nice to have!

 As a relative newcomer to the scene, it’s no surprise that they have limited coverage across platforms at the moment.
 Desktop users on both Mac and Windows operating systems can download a dedicated client.
 Additionally, so can Android users.

 In some senses, we were pleasantly surprised by what we saw in terms of customer support, but in others, we were disappointed.
-To begin with, there is the Knowledge Base.
-This offers some helpful tutorials for people looking to set up the VPN.
+To begin with, there is a Knowledge base.
+It offers some helpful tutorials for people looking to set up the VPN.
 Unfortunately, these tutorials aren’t as comprehensive as we’d like and only offer guidance on some issues.

 One thing that we were disappointed by is the lack of a live chat option.
 It is becoming the industry standard to offer support over live chat and with good reason – it’s extremely convenient.
 On the other hand, they claim their customer service representatives are available 24/7.
 Interactions we had for this Anonymous VPN review have been pleasant and efficient, so perhaps there’s hope there, although it’s easy to find antithetical testimonies.

-To reach them, simply navigate to the “FAQ” section of the website using the link in the header or the footer.
-Once there, in the navigation bar, you’ll see the option to open a ticket which they’ll respond to via email.
-From our experience, they’re quick to respond and the responses are comprehensive and easy to understand.
+To reach Anonymous VPN client support, simply navigate to the FAQ section of the website using the link in the header or the footer.
+Once there, in the navigation bar on the left, you’ll see the option named Open Ticket to which they’ll reply via email.
+From our experience, the support is quick to respond and the answers are comprehensive and easy to understand.

-The tool doesn’t offer a free trial, however, a three day trial for $2 (which is what we paid for this Anonymous VPN review) is certainly the next best thing, so users can get give the service a test drive before they commit to the long-term plan.
+The tool doesn’t offer a free trial.
+However, a three day trial for $2 (which is what we paid for this Anonymous VPN review) is certainly the next best thing, so users can give the service a test drive before they commit to the long-term plan.

-The bottom line is that Anonymous VPN isn’t perfect but it’s a great option for casual VPN users.
-If you’re looking for something that is affordable and will give you access to geo-locked content, then it’s worth giving this VPN a try.
+The bottom line is that Anonymous VPN isn’t perfect, but it’s a good option for casual VPN users.
+If you’re looking for something that is easy to use and will give you access to geo-locked content, then it’s worth giving this VPN a try.

-That said, it’s worth noting the concern behind their data logging policies.
-While the front page of their website shouts one thing, another thing seems to be happening in the background.
+That said, there’s the concern behind their data logging policies.
+While the front page of Anonymous VPN website shouts one thing, another thing seems to be happening in the background.
 Between the data logs and variable speeds, heavy VPN users will want to look elsewhere for something that matches their needs better.